kasmtech/KasmVNC/README.md

 # XFCE.
 You can also choose to manually edit xstartup.
 # After you chose a desktop environment or to manually edit xstartup,
 # vncserver won't ask you again, unless you run it as:
-vncserver --select-de
+vncserver -select-de

 # You can select a specific Desktop Environment like this:
-vncserver --select-de mate
+vncserver -select-de mate

-# Stop KasmVNC you started on display :10:
-vncserver -kill :10

 # Tail the logs
 tail -f ~/.vnc/`hostname`:10.log